UCL/scikit-surgerydocker/.docs/source/Build_docker_image.rst

     CMD ["python3", "app.py"]

 :code:`Step 5:` Now run the command to create the image.
-The -t is used to tag it.
-Dont forget the . at the end of the command.
+The :code:`-t` is used to tag the image.
+Dont forget the :code:`.` at the end of the command.

 .. code:: bash

     docker build -t image_1:v1 .

-:code:`Step 6:` Now verify that the image is created by
+:code:`Step 6:` Now verify that the image is created using command

 .. code:: bash